Ayushman Bharat Yojana: History

-In June 2018 the applications opened for hospitals through an "empanelment process".
-In July 2018, the Ayushman Bharat Yojana recommended that people access benefits through Aadhaar, but also said that there was a process for people to access without that identity card.
 AB PM-JAY was first launched on 23 September 2018 at Ranchi, Jharkhand.
 By 26 December 2020 the scheme was extended to the Union Territories of Jammu Kashmir and Ladakh.
 The program has been called "ambitious".

+In September 2024, the Ayushman Bharat Pradhan Mantri Jan Arogya Yojna was extended to include the senior population of the country, irrespective of their economic background or income from pension or savings.
+This was a significant decision towards the steps taken by the government towards elderly care in India, because seniors covered previously would get an additional cover of 5 Lakh which they need not share with other family members.
+Seniors covered under other government medical insurance schemes, would also be covered.
+And most importantly those who had taken insurance plans from private insurance providers would still be covered.

 Features

 A health and wellness centre established as a part of Ayushman Bharat Yojna at Mahua community development bloc, Bihar.

-Features of PM-JAY include the following— providing health coverage to 10 crores households or 50 crores Indians; providing a cover of ₹5 lakh per family per year for medical treatment in empaneled hospitals, both public and private; offering cashless payment and paperless recordkeeping through the hospital or doctor's office; using criteria from the Socio Economic and Caste Census 2011 to determine eligibility for benefits; no restriction on family size, age or gender; all pre-existing medical conditions are covered under the scheme; it covers 3 days of pre-hospitalisation and 15 days of post-hospitalisation, including diagnostic care and expenses on medicines; the scheme is portable and a beneficiary can avail medical treatment at any PM-JAY empanelled hospital outside their state and anywhere in the country; providing access to free COVID-19 testing.
+Features of PM-JAY include the following— providing health coverage to 10 crores households or 50 crores Indians; providing a cover of ₹5 lakh per family per year for medical treatment in empaneled hospitals, both public and private; offering cashless payment and paperless recordkeeping through the hospital or doctor's office; using criteria from the Socio Economic and Caste Census 2011 to determine eligibility for benefits; no restriction on family size, age or gender; all pre-existing medical conditions are covered under the scheme; it covers 3 days of pre-hospitalisation and 15 days of post-hospitalisation, including diagnostic care and expenses on medicines; the scheme is portable and a beneficiary can avail medical treatment at any PM-JAY empanelled hospital outside their state and anywhere in the country.

 In India, rather than focusing on strengthening essential primary, secondary, and tertiary healthcare in the public system, a shift toward an insurance-based system has been promoted.
 Chronic underfunding of India's public health sector compared to private sector, and the liberalization of the market for private health insurance by the Indian government in the late 1990s resulted in increased health disparities, as private health insurance is primarily accessible to economically advantaged groups.
-In the mid 2000s, government-funded health insurance emerged as a new type of healthcare financing, helping individuals prevent catastrophic out-of-pocket health expenditures.
+In the mid-2000s, government-funded health insurance emerged as a new type of healthcare financing, helping individuals prevent catastrophic out-of-pocket health expenditures.
 Through this model, the state would pay premiums to private insurers that would allow eligible individuals to receive free treatment at any public or private institution that has joined the PMJAY scheme.
 The Indian government recognized that individual out-of-pocket expenditures were pushing people into poverty and treatment in government hospitals could not protect people against catastrophic health expenditures.
 The alternative of government-funded health insurance allows poorer individuals to still be able to access private health care without the extra expenses.